aur0rae/RoWM/README.md

 ## Installation
 To install and configure everything, just run `install.sh`.
 It will request user input for passwords as needed for `sudo` permissions, as you cannot (and should not attempt to) run the program as root.

+This is intended to be easily run on just about anything UNIX-like that supports Xorg, though on distributions of UNIX, Linux, GNU/Hurd, etc. other than Debian GNU/Linux, all dependencies for DWM must be installed manually before running this script.
+If you find any issues in the shell script that prevent it from working with shell util implementations other than the GNU Coreutils, please let me know.

 ```sh
 chmod +x install.sh
 . ./install.sh
 ```

 ## Patches
-This version of dwm currently is patched with the following:
+When trying to rebase to a different version of DWM, be mindful that you may need to patch some things by hand.

-Note: patches cannot be directly applied to new DWM versions due to conflicts, and the backlight and amixer patches have been tweaked to work correctly
+Most of the patches below cannot be automatically applied one after the other, so it gets to be annoying the more patches you have.
+Additionally, `amixer-integration` and `backlight` had to be manually tweaked a little to work correctly.

 - **amixer-integration** - allows for control over the system audio using media keys.
 - **autostart** - runs the `autostart.sh` script located under dwm's folder.
 This sets the wallpaper and launches